osu-codeclub/carpentries-aug-2024/04_data-structures.md

 # R’s Data Structures and Data Types
-Software Carpentry, with edits by Jelmer Poelstra 2024-08-19
+Author: Software Carpentry, with edits by Jelmer Poelstra.
+Date:
+2024-08-19

 <br>

-In this episode, we will learn about R’s data structures and data types.
+In this episode, we will learn about R’s **data structures** and **data types**.

-We will start by covering the two most common data structures, vectors and data frames, in some depth.
+- Data structures are the kinds of objects (or we could say containers) that R has available to store data in.
+Here, we will cover the two most common data structures, *vectors* and *data frames*.

+- Data types are how R distinguishes between different kinds of data like numbers and character strings.
+Here, we’ll talk about the 4 main data types: `character`, `integer`, `double`, and `logical.`

 <br>

 ## Data structure 1: Vectors

 The first data structure we will explore is the simplest: the vector.
-A vector in R is essentially *a list of one or more items (or elements)*, with the special condition that all those items must be *the same data type*.
-We will learn more about data types in a bit, but for now, consider that among others, R has separate data types for numbers and character strings (such as words).
+A vector in R is essentially *a list of one or more items*.
+Moving forward, we’ll call these individual items “elements”.

 ### Single-element vectors and quoting

-Vectors can have just a single item (element), so the code below creates two separate vectors:
+Vectors can consist of just a single element, so in each of the two lines of code below, a vector is in fact created:

 ``` r
 vector1 <- 8